zackify/optics-agent-js/README.md

 * `endpointUrl`: String.
 Where to send the reports.
 Defaults to the production Optics endpoint, or the `OPTICS_ENDPOINT_URL` environment variable if it is set.
 You shouldn't need to set this unless you are debugging.

+* `proxyUrl`: String.
+HTTP proxy to use when sending reports.
+Default to no proxying, or the `HTTPS_PROXY` environment variable if it is set.
+You should only set this when your servers cannot connect directly to the Optics service.

 * `reportIntervalMs`: Number.
 How often to send reports in milliseconds.
 Defaults to 1 minute.
 Minimum 10 seconds.
 You shouldn't need to set this unless you are debugging.